 We are a boutique law firm in Immigration and Nationality Law.
 We offer a wide range of immigration services to corporations, businesses, and families.
 San Jose immigration lawyer Inderjit Ahluwalia has experience and the expertise to handle any matter pertaining to immigration law.
 Our practice is based on sound concepts and practices to provide the quality legal representation our clients need at a low price.
 We assist clients from all over the world and all walks of life.
 Our offices are located in San Jose and Fresno, California.

 We are proud of our professionalism and that most of our clients are referred to us by current or former clients who realize that we deliver exceptional advocacy in all areas of immigration law.
 We strive to achieve positive results for our clients.
 Every client, whether an individual or business, is very important to us and we give personalized attention to each of them.
 Our immigration services include:

 Our firm understands the complexities of immigration laws and their profound impact on an individual's life.
 We can help you overcome many legal issues and simplify the immigration process.
-Whether you are a foreign national seeking adjustment of status or change of status, a business or corporation considering filing a work visa or labor certification application (PERM) for your employee, a church planning to hire a religious worker, or you have been considering obtaining permanent residency by foreign investment into the United States, we can guide you through every aspect of your case.
-Call an immigration lawyer at our San Jose firm for a consultation to evaluate your situation.
+Whether you are a business or corporation considering filing a work visa or labor certification application (PERM) for your employee, a church planning to hire a religious worker, or a foreign national seeking adjustment of status or change of status, we can guide you through every aspect of your case.
+We provide innovative and comprehensive solutions to all aspects of immigration law.
+Call our San Jose immigration lawyers for a consultation to evaluate your situation.